 - Friends of Man: Getting mobility equipment or a prosthesis can be extremely costly unless you get help.
 You will need help from a medical professional or social worker when completing your application.

 - iPads for Apraxia: Research suggests that iPads can help kids with apraxia.
-If your family wants to try and can’t afford one, this organisation might be able to help out.
+If your family wants to try and can’t afford one, this organization might be able to help out.

 - McLindon Family Foundation: Special bikes for special kids allow them to have fun just like anyone else.